 The Kinder Institute and College of Arts & Science’s Minor and Certificate in American Constitutional Democracy are designed for University of Missouri undergraduates of any major who wish to pursue an in-depth, interdisciplinary course of study that focuses on the philosophical origins and historical evolution of the United States’ political system, culture, and traditions, as well as their continued global impact and relevance.

-Whether preparing for a career in law, public policy, or a related field—or simply interested in exploring more deeply the United States’ experience (or experiment) with democratic governance—students minoring in American Constitutional Democracy will gain a broad understanding of the currents of thought and historical conditions that have shaped and re-shaped political life in the United States from the founding of the nation to the present day.
-The shared curriculum for the Minor and Certificate also provides students with an opportunity to further contextualize their examination of democratic culture and processes through internships that hone practical skills, as well as study abroad programs that focus on the study of constitutional democracy in practice and/or from a global perspective.
+Whether preparing for a career in law, public policy, or a related field—or simply interested in exploring the United States’ ongoing experiment with democratic governance—students minoring in American Constitutional Democracy will gain a broad understanding of the currents of thought and historical conditions that have shaped and re-shaped political life in the United States from the founding of the nation to the present day.
+The shared curriculum for the Minor and Certificate also provides students with an opportunity to further contextualize their examination of democratic culture and processes through internships that hone practical skills, as well as study abroad programs and coursework that focus on the study of constitutional democracy from a global perspective.

 ACD Minor Requirements

-A minimum of fifteen (15) credits are required for the ACD Minor, and at least three (3) of those credits must come from an internship, study abroad class, or other approved experiential course.
-Further details about requirements for the Minor can be found in the application link below.
+A minimum of fifteen (15) credits of approved coursework are required for the Minor, and at least three (3) of those credits must come from an internship, study abroad class, or other approved experiential course.
+Further details about requirements for the degree can be found in the Minor Checklist below.